Used Pinball Machines for sale in Ottawa and Canada are common online on Pinside, Kijiji, Ebay, and many other forums or sites.

 This is the first article in a series focusing on ethics and honest trade practices within the Pinball and Arcade Sales and Repair market in Ottawa, Canada, and Internationally, and we will be exposing more of the common deceptive practices we see daily over the following months, whether it involve private or commercial sellers.

-We encourage you to share your stories and digital images with us, and will from this point forward be documenting cases we feel are either of value to the Pinball community for their financial protection, and for their entertainment value!
+We encourage you to share your stories and digital images with us, and will from this point forward be documenting cases we feel are helpful in assisting beginners in learning the ins and outs, and of course for their entertainment value!

 We welcome any and all machines purchased in good faith that are less than as described, and upon completion of whatever repairs are indicated, we will endeavour to assist those who have been mislead and may be intimidated by the thought of presenting their experiences themselves.